anidixit64/fifa-manager/README.md

 1. In the Manager Dashboard, click "Add Player"
 2. Enter player details or search from the database
 3. Set player attributes and statistics
+4. Configure advanced stats (red cards, shots, shots on target)
-4. Save the player to your squad
+5. Save the player to your squad

 ### Configuring Tactics
 1. Go to "Edit Tactics" from the Manager Dashboard